Singapore’s Covid-19 Vaccination System

 Hardcopy forms for our reference, showing the data fields we should include.

-The original forms weren’t the easiest to understand, so I decided to rewrite them before checking in with the medical experts.
+The original forms weren’t the easiest to understand, so I rewrote them.

 I removed questions that wouldn’t impact the decision to vaccinate,